Gabriel Kahane

 “My internet hiatus grew out of a belief that at root, our digital devices reinforce the fiction that convenience and efficiency have intrinsic value.
 That has implications with respect to climate crisis, to inequality, to our (in)ability to see ourselves in each other, to build the kinds of coalitions necessary to make a more just world.
 I wanted to leave it all behind not as a further expression of techno-pessimism, but rather in search of a positive alternative.

 “In that sense, this record relates to Book of Travelers,” he muses, referring to his 2018 Nonesuch debut.
-Hailed as “a stunning portrait of a singular moment in America” by Rolling Stone, the album chronicled an 8,980-mile, off-the-grid railway journey in the aftermath of the 2016 presidential election.
+That album chronicled a 9,000-mile, off-the-grid railway journey in the aftermath of the 2016 presidential election.
 “I wanted unmediated interaction with strangers, so I took that trip without my phone.
 Somewhere in New Mexico, I remember thinking, ‘Wow, this is really transformative.
-I should do this for more than thirteen days.’
+I should do this for more than thirteen days.’”

 Artist Header Image